 What is franchisee satisfaction?

-- Ongoing support and training.
+- Problem-solving support

 Why is franchisee satisfaction important?